netdreamer/amacube-remix/README.md

 State of Affairs
 =============

-March 19, 2015:
+March 27, 2015:
 This project is based off of an earlier snapshot of Alexander Köb's Amacube project.
 I have broken the project into 3 seperate plugins (quarantine, policy, and wb_list).

-This set of plugins is becoming more complete and I using it in production.
+This set of plugins is becoming more complete and I am using it in production.

 Future Thoughts
 - Add a "Message Preview" modal box to the quarantine
-- Add support to train SA-Bayes filter when items are purged from the quarantine
+- Add support to train SA-Bayes filter when items are Released or Removed from the quarantine